[The following contains the most important and interesting documents associated

-with the trial.
+[The following contains the most important and interesting documents associated with the trial.
 The spelling is from the original.
-I have made
+I have made some small changes in formating and added headings to improve readability.]

 [Warrant for Good's Arrest]